 Most of the fat in coconut oil is saturated fat.
-Diets high in saturated fats increase levels of LDL-C. This is the “bad” type of cholesterol.
+Diets high in saturated fats increase levels of LDL-C in the blood.
+This is the less healthy type of cholesterol.
 High levels of LDL-C increase the risk of heart disease.
-Studies show coconut oil generally raises LDL-C compared to most unsaturated oils made from plants.
+Studies show coconut oil generally raises LDL-C compared to most unsaturated plant-based oils.
 But coconut oil does not increase LDL-C as much as butter or other animal fats.

 Coconut oil increases HDL-C cholesterol in the blood.
-This is the “good” type of cholesterol.
-High levels of HDL-C may reduce the risk of heart disease.
+This is the healthier type of cholesterol.
+Low levels of HDL-C may increase your risk of heart disease.
 Coconut oil raises HDL-C levels more than other unsaturated plant-based oils and animal fats.

 Overall, the risks of consuming coconut oil are greater than the benefits.
-The unhealthy rise in LDL-C levels outweighs the benefits of improved HDL-C levels.
-Coconut oil and other saturated fats are not good for heart health.
+The unhealthy rise in less healthy LDL-C levels outweighs the benefits of improved healthier HDL-C levels.
+Coconut oil and other saturated fats are not recommended for heart health.
 Unsaturated oils made from plants are the healthier choice.

 Coconut oil - more hype than heart healthy!